-Work discipline includes making and sticking to a plan for getting away from your desk, socializing and regularly exercising.
+Work discipline includes making and sticking to a plan for getting away from your desk, socializing and exercising regularly.

-Even with older children, you’ll need child care if you have to pull an all-nighter to meet a deadline or jet out of town unexpectedly.
+Even with older children, you’ll want to line up child care in case you have to pull an all-nighter to meet a deadline or jet out of town unexpectedly.

-At the minimum, make arrangements with a neighborhood teenager or a day care provider who’ll cover you for a few hours a day or during important phone meetings.
+At the minimum, arrange with a neighborhood teenager or a day care provider to cover you for a few hours a day or during important phone meetings.

 Line up backups, too, in case your regular child care provider has a crisis of his or her own.